eidolon-ai/agent-machine/README.md

 make serve-dev
 ```

+The first time you run this command, you may be prompted to enter missing Environment Variables that the machine needs
+to run.

-This will start the Eidolon http server without MongoDB along with some other dev tools such as recordings.
-You may be
+This command will download the dependencies required to run your agent machine and start the Eidolon http server without
+MongoDB along with some other dev tools such as recordings.
-prompted for environment variables as required by Makefile.

 If the server starts successfully, you should see the following output:
 ```